Minimum CSU Requirements for Transfer Applicants

 * Lower-division applicants may not apply to Nursing or Pre-Nursing.
 Upper division applicants (students with more than 60 transferable units) may apply to the Nursing major.

-*High school diplomas are not accepted and cannot be used in lieu of the official, final transcripts for the evaluation of freshman admission requirements.
+*High school diploma is not accepted and cannot be used in lieu of the official, final transcript for the evaluation of freshman admission requirements.